40-Point Branding Agency Evaluation Checklist

 Evaluation Criteria

-30% weightWhether the people who pitch will actually execute your project, and their individual skill levels.
-The biggest predictor of project success or failure.
+30% weightWhether the people who pitch will actually execute, and the individual skill level of the day-to-day team.
+The strongest single predictor of project outcome.

 Sample Questions

-- Can they name the specific designer who will create your logo and show 3 recent logos that person designed?
+- Can they name the specific designer who'll create your logo and show recent logos that person personally led?

-- Do they provide client contact info to verify that designer's individual work quality and reliability?
+- Do they provide client contacts willing to confirm that designer's work and reliability?

-- Has their core creative team been stable for 2+ years, or do they have high turnover and constantly changing talent?
+- Has their core creative team been stable for two or more years, or is there meaningful turnover behind the scenes?

-- Will the creative director who pitches actually review and approve your work, or just do initial pitch meetings?
+- Will the creative director who pitches actually review and approve your work, or only attend the kickoff?

-- Can they show work-in-progress from current projects, not just finished case studies from years past?
+- Can they show work-in-progress from current projects, not only finished case studies from years past?

 Technical Delivery Competence

-25% weightWhether they deliver organized, usable files or create expensive implementation problems.
-Poor delivery adds $8K–15K in cleanup costs.
+25% weightWhether they ship organized, usable files or create implementation problems on the buyer side.
+Poor delivery turns into a meaningful cleanup bill before launch.

 Sample Questions

-- Do they show actual file packages delivered to recent clients with professional naming conventions and organization?
+- Do they show actual file packages from recent clients with consistent naming conventions and folder structure?

 - Are their brand guidelines practical and actionable, or theoretical documents that get ignored in daily use?

-- Do they provide implementation support to help your team and vendors use the brand properly post-launch?
+- Do they offer implementation support so internal teams and external vendors can apply the brand correctly post-launch?

 20% weightHow they handle additional costs and scope changes.
-Vague pricing structures cause 40–60% budget overruns on typical projects.
+Vague pricing structures are the leading cause of meaningful budget overruns on typical projects.

 Sample Questions

-- Do they provide specific hourly rates by role and show examples of change orders from recent projects?
+- Do they provide hourly rates by role and real change order examples from recent projects?

-- Is their revision process clearly defined with specific limits and costs for additional rounds?
+- Is the revision process defined with specific limits and costs for additional rounds?

-- Are potential extra costs (font licensing, file formats, applications) disclosed upfront in their proposal?
+- Are the categories that commonly add cost (font licensing, additional formats, applications) disclosed up front in the proposal?

-- Do they have a structured process for handling scope changes with client approval requirements?
+- Is there a structured process for handling scope changes with documented client approval?

-- Can they show examples of projects that stayed on budget versus ones with overages and explain the differences?
+- Can they show projects that stayed on budget alongside ones that didn't, and explain the difference candidly?

-15% weightWhether they create brands based on business strategy or personal aesthetic preference.
-Strategic depth prevents costly repositioning later.
+15% weightWhether they make brand decisions based on business strategy or aesthetic preference.
+Strategic depth is what prevents costly repositioning a couple of years out.

 Sample Questions

-- Can they identify visual clichés overused in your industry and show work that avoids these traps?
+- Can they name visual cliches your industry overuses and show work that avoided them?

-- Do they connect specific design decisions (typography, color, layout) to business outcomes rather than aesthetic preference?
+- Do they connect specific design choices (typography, color, layout) to business outcomes rather than personal taste?

-- Can they explain how brand performance will be measured and what they'd change if results aren't meeting goals?
+- Can they describe how brand performance will be measured and what they'd change if it isn't landing?

-- Do they show brands they designed 2+ years ago and how they're actually being used versus original guidelines?
+- Do they show brands they designed two or more years ago and how those brands are actually being used today?

-- Is their strategy process based on your specific business challenges or generic brand discovery templates?
+- Is the strategy process tailored to your business challenges, or a generic discovery template applied across clients?

-10% weightHow efficiently they manage timelines, feedback, and stakeholder coordination.
-Poor project management extends timelines 30–50%.
+10% weightHow efficiently they run timelines, feedback, and stakeholder coordination.
+Weak project management is what stretches a planned timeline by weeks or more.

 Sample Questions

-- Do they use professional project management tools (Monday.com, Asana) or rely on email threads and phone calls?
+- Do they use professional project management tools (Figma, Monday.com, Asana, Notion), or rely on email threads and ad-hoc calls?

-- Can they show revision histories from recent projects demonstrating efficient feedback incorporation?
+- Can they show revision histories from recent projects that demonstrate efficient feedback incorporation?

 - Do they have experience managing multiple stakeholders with conflicting feedback and approval requirements?

-- Are their communication workflows structured with regular check-ins and progress reporting?
+- Is communication structured with regular check-ins and written progress reporting?

-- Can they provide recent client references who will discuss the working relationship quality, not just final deliverables?
+- Can they provide recent client references willing to discuss the working relationship, not just the final deliverables?

 Get the Branding / Design Agency evaluation framework